nascho/aws_projects/s3/github_actions_cicd/README.md

 ## Result

-I was successfully in achieving initial goal to deploying a CI/CD Pipe using GitHub Actions.
+I was successfully in achieving initial goal to deploying a CI/CD Pipeline using GitHub Actions.
 I set up and deployed a static website to S3 using a YAML file and was then able to make changes to the index.html file which were then rendered.

 I learnt how to use GitHub Marketplace to create my YAML and file and also used AWS policy generator the create an S3 Bucket policy.